 Jerry earned a Bachelor of Engineering in Mining from the Technical University of Nova Scotia in 1984 and after graduation worked in a variety of mining operations across Canada.

 He and his wife Leslie have enjoyed living in Fort McMurray since 1999 and have proudly raised three children in the community.

 Jerry currently serves as a board member for Careers: The Next Generation and the Keyano College Land Trust, while previously spending 10 years on the Fort McMurray Minor Baseball Association Board of Directors.
 He has been active for many years in coaching both minor baseball and hockey and is a supporter, with Leslie, of Santas Anonymous.

-Joining Syncrude as a mining engineer in 1987, Mr. Read has held leadership positions throughout his career in the organization’s Mining, Extraction, Tailings and Corporate Strategy areas.
+Joining Syncrude as a mining engineer in 1987, Mr. Read has held leadership positions throughout his career in the organization’s Mining, Extraction, Tailings and Corporate Strategy, and Strategic Planning areas.